ddmax/Instagram-API-python/README.md

 This is the Python port of https://github.com/mgp25/Instagram-API which is written in PHP.
 It is still a work in progress to copy all of its API endpoints.

-The demo.py implemented fetching total feeds, likes, comments of a user by given username.
+The demo.py implemented fetching total feeds, likes, comments, video view counts of a user by given username.

 ### Installation Instructions